 Braganza’s powerhouse vocals and experience on the stage helped her win the Toronto Independent Music Award for Best Live Artist.
 In fact, the vocalist has performed in a wide array of settings throughout her career, including a private event at the Art Gallery of Ontario which was attended by former president George W. Bush.
 Braganza has also performed at top festivals like Indie Music Week, DesiFest, and the Toronto VegFest.

 On top of all of that, Braganza has appeared at notable venues like Casino Rama, Casino Niagara, The Mod Club, The Canadian National Exhibition Center, and Yonge & Dundas Square.
 Her television appearances include Rogers TV ‘Daytime,’ ‘South Asian Focus,’ ‘TV-ONE Canada,’ and more.
-Braganza has also appeared as the cover story of Humber College’s ‘Et Cetera’ publication.
+Braganza has also appeared as the cover story of Humber College’s ‘Et Cetera’ publication and was part of the Guinness World Record’s longest concert.